Removing Barriers and Promoting Wider Adoption of Electronic Trading

-TransactTools, the leading provider of enterprise solutions for electronic trading connectivity, announced today a new partnership with QuickFIX, the freely-available open source FIX engine project.
-Under the terms of the partnership, TransactTools will contribute source code, resources, and support to QuickFIX.
+NEW YORK, August 29/PRNewswire -- TransactTools, the leading provider of enterprise solutions for electronic trading connectivity, announced today the delivery of a graphical user interface for use with QuickFIX, the freely-available open source FIX engine project.
+This delivery advances a partnership forged earlier this year, with TransactTools contributing source code, resources, and support to QuickFIX.

 QuickFIX was first released into open source in early 2001.
 It has since gained worldwide popularity and acceptance as a production-quality FIX implementation.
 QuickFIX continues to provide an up-to-date implementation for anyone to use as they see fit.
 TransactTools development of the browser-based interface allows QuickFIX users a lightweight application to start and stop FIX connections, as well as monitor characteristics of those connections such as sequence numbers and connection status.

 Sam Johnson, CEO of TransactTools, explains: "Having emerged as a true, global standard for electronic trading connectivity, FIX is poised to remove the biggest technical barriers to efficiently moving financial securities transactions around the globe.
 As a true open source initiative, QuickFIX can now remove the cost barrier for firms that want to trade electronically but to date have been priced out of the market.
 We feel it is incumbent on the commercial software players in the space to support an initiative like this.
 It's the right thing for our industry.
 This is the first of what will be many contributions of code to the QuickFIX project by TransactTools, and we encourage other vendors to step up and participate with us."